desec-io/desec-stack/docs/domains.rst

     Domain name.
 Restrictions on what is a valid domain name apply on a per-user basis.
 In general, a domain name consists of alphanumeric characters as well as hyphens ``-`` and underscores ``_`` (except at the beginning of the name).
 The maximum length is 191.
+All domain names provided to the API will be normalized to lower case.
+Output of all domain names is in lower case.

 ``published``
     :Access mode: read-only